The Importance of Implant Dentistry

 A look at what happens when a tooth is lost and the importance of implant dentistry, brought to you by City Smiles in Melbourne.

-Implant dentistry is a unique and permanent restoration option that actually helps maintain normal oral health and minimises the negative effects lost teeth can cause.
+Implant dentistry is a unique and permanent restoration option that can help to maintain normal oral health.
+It may also reduce the negative effects lost teeth can cause.

 Consequences of tooth loss (edentulism)